 Angel Food Ice Cream Cake Recipe

-- 1 box angel food cake mix plus ingredients on box
+- 1 (16-ounce) box angel food cake mix plus any ingredients listed on the box

-- * While the cake is cooling remove the ice cream tubs from the freezer to soften just enough to be able to spread it.
+- While cake is cooling, remove ice cream tubs from the freezer to soften just enough to be able to spread.

-- To layer the cake: Add softened ice cream to the bottom of an angel food cake pan, then add the cake pieces from one of the bowls.
-Repeat layers ending with a final layer of ice cream.
+- To layer the cake: Spread about one-third of the softened ice cream in the bottom of an angel food cake pan, then add half the cake pieces from one of the bowls.
+Repeat layering, adding another layer of ice cream followed by the remaining half of the cake, and then finish with a final layer of ice cream.
 Freeze overnight.

-- To remove the cake from the pan: Dip the pan into hot water for a few minutes.
-Place a plate on the top of the pan and then flip it over.
+- To remove the cake from the pan, fill a large bowl with hot water and dip the bottom of the pan into the hot water for a few seconds.
+Place a plate on the top of the pan, then flip it over.
 The cake should slide right out onto the plate.
-The outer layer of the cake will be a little melted so place the cake back into the freezer to firm it up.
+The outer layer of the cake will be a little melted.
+Add any desired toppings at this point, then place cake back into the freezer to firm it up.